-Category Details Lead Agencies Surrey County Council Sources of information/evidence Consultation with Surrey County Council Spatial Planning team (March 2024) EEBC previous Infrastructure Delivery Plan (2019) Strategic context / Key Issues Under the Raising the Participation Age legislation, all young people have a duty to continue in education or training until their 18th birthday.
+Sources of EEBC previous Infrastructure Delivery Plan (2019) information/evidence Strategic context / Key Issues Under the Raising the Participation Age legislation, all young people have a duty to continue in education or training until their 18 th birthday.
 This may be remaining in full time education; undertaking an apprenticeship, traineeship or supported internship; if they are employed of volunteering (for 20 hours or more per week), enrolling in accredited part time education or training.
 Existing provision The further education market within the Borough consists of four state funded school sixth forms (Blenheim High School, Epsom & Ewell High School, Glyn Technology School, Rosebery School), one special school sixth form (Linden Bridge School), one general further education college (NESCOT).
 As well as full-time further education NESCOT also offer higher education and deliver training for a range of apprenticeships.
 Nonsuch high School for Girls, which falls under the neighbouring local education authority, also provides sixth form provision.
 The University for the Creative Arts (UCA) has a campus in Epsom offering some further education opportunities as well as higher education.
 Epsom College, an independent school providing education up to the age of 18 is also available along with Laine Theatre Arts offering courses in the performing arts.
 Known planned provision The UCA have received planning permission (July 2022) for two temporary buildings providing 678sqm of floorspace.
 These are to provide temporary classrooms, while refurbishment works are carried out on the main campus buildings.
 Local Plan impact / future provision The Council will continue to consult with SCC and will consult with further and higher education providers as locations for development and specific sites are identified.
-Surrey County Council are predicting that any need in the future is likely to be for post 16 or for pupils with additional needs.
 Funding